 I had a smile on my face, but when I got to the jumping platform, I felt paralysed by fear.

 I could barely move.

 But I didn’t question the safety of the ropes.

-It was the feeling of having to jump into the empty space from such a height.
+It was the feeling of having to jump into space from such a height.

 I was trying not to look down and was looking at the surroundings.

 I was forcing myself to think about something else, but it was hard.